remidinishanth/distributed_systems/databases/readme.md

 However, this idea of consistency depends on the application’s notion of invariants, and it’s the application’s responsibility to define its transactions correctly so that they preserve consistency.

+Atomicity, isolation, and durability are properties of the database, whereas consis‐ tency (in the ACID sense) is a property of the application.

 ### Summary
 ![image](https://github.com/remidinishanth/distributed_systems/assets/19663316/24b3af22-f1b1-4bbb-ab25-0da20bea4dd7)